SpectraXCode/.github/profile/README.md

 - This organization contains Telegram bot projects.
 Founded and maintained by [Akhil](https://github.com/akhilprs).
 - This organization made to collect all the stuffs, bot, lists whatever I did for Telegram.
-- The main purpose is to collect all my open source projects at one place.
+- The main purpose is to collect all my Telegram open source projects at one place.

 ![LOGO](https://te.legra.ph/file/d8ab193e83008f167e521.jpg)